 In 2016, long-awaited federal rules to put the regulation of all tobacco products, including e-cigarettes, under the authority of the U.S. Food and Drug Administration (FDA) finally became official.
-Prior to the rules, e-cigarettes, a popular product with unknown long-term health effects, have been virtually unsupervised by the government.
+Prior to the Electronic Nicotine Delivery System rules, E-Cigarettes have been virtually unsupervised by the government.

 But on his fifth day in office, President Trump received a letter from Rep. Duncan Hunter (R-Calif.), asking him to repeal, or at least delay, the new rules.
 Hunter is asking Trump to consider repealing or suspending the rule or at a minimum move the filing deadline for new products back two years, from August 8, 2018, to August 8, 2020.

 Trump has previously expressed intent to overhaul FDA programs that govern farm and food production, and Congress could cut the agency’s budget, making it difficult or even impossible to fund programs to prevent food-borne infections, prevent misleading food labels, and keep unsafe additives out of the food supply.
 However, the Food, Drug, and Cosmetic Act cannot be altered with an executive order, and President Trump may undoubtedly find out that there are limits to what he can really do.